-Dr. Latta serves as Vice President for Advancement at The University of Findlay where she oversees fundraising, alumni and parent relations, community outreach, and the nationally-known Mazza Museum.
+Dr. Latta serves as Vice President for Advancement at The University of Findlay where she oversees fundraising, alumni and parent relations, community outreach, and the nationally known Mazza Museum.
 Prior executive experience includes serving as Vice President for Advancement at DePauw University where she organized and launched a \$250 million campaign and more than doubled funds raised, and as the Bowling Green State University Foundation Vice President and Campaign Director for BGSU's Building Dreams Centennial Campaign which resulted in nearly \$150 million raised - the largest fundraising effort in Northwest Ohio history.
 Dr. Latta is a frequent presenter across the nation and internationally on development and board governance issues.
 She began her career as a congressional aide on Capitol Hill and then did volunteer work in Costa Rica before beginning her work in advancement.
-In addition to higher education, Dr. Latta has worked in hospital philanthropy, marketing, and served as the founding president of the Bowling Green Community Foundation.
+In addition to higher education, Dr. Latta has worked as a hospital foundation CEO, in marketing, and served as the founding president of the Bowling Green Community Foundation.

 Dr. Latta is a former president of the Northwest Ohio Chapter of Association of Fundraising Professionals, which named her its Outstanding Fundraising Executive.
-She holds a doctor of education degree in leadership and policy studies from BGSU and has completed Harvard University's School of Education's Management and Leadership in Education program.
+She holds a Doctor of Education degree in leadership and policy studies from BGSU and has completed Harvard University's School of Education's Management and Leadership program.
 Through her experience and education, she provides a strong understanding and commitment to leadership, board governance, corporate management, and public policy.
 Dr. Latta chairs the Corporate Governance and Nominating Committee.
-She is active in many civic and professional organizations including the Toledo Zoo Board of Directors where she chairs the Governance Committee, Rotary International, and the Watterson Family Foundation, among others.
+She is active in many civic and professional organizations including the Toledo Zoo Board of Directors Governance Committee, is a founding member of the Ohio State Parks Foundation Board, Rotary International, and the Watterson Family Foundation, among others.
 A former resident of Williams County, Ohio, she now resides in Wood County.